Alexej98/Formula_Coach/README.md

 # Virtuelle Systeme
-Formel 1 Lenkrad Demonstrator für das Modul "Virtuelle Systeme"
+Formula Coach for the module "Virtuelle Systeme"

 The normal map for the road is too large to upload to github.
 We tried using Git lfs, but it still didn't work.
 If, however, you would like to add it to your project, you can download it using this link: